 janitor has several other handy functions worth knowing. adorn_totals() adds a totals row and/or column to a data frame.
 And, clean_names() takes column names with spaces and other non-R-friendly characters in them and makes them R-compatible.

 table() alternatives.
 Need to calculate frequencies of variables in a data frame?
-I like janitor's crosstab() function, which easily creates crosstabs with counts and percents and returns a data frame.
+I like janitor's tabyl() function, which easily creates crosstabs with counts and percents and returns a data frame.

-And, janitor's tabyl() is a more useful version of base R's table(), since it returns a data frame with counts and percents.
+In addition, janitor's tabyl() can be used instead of base R's table(), helpfully returning a conventional data frame with counts and percents.

 A few additional favorite functions from readers and social media:

 "I'm a huge fan of xtabs()" for crosstabs, Timothy Teravainen posted at Google+.
 "It's in base R, but I sadly went years without knowing about it."

 xtabs(~df$col1 + df$col2), which will return a frequency table with col1 as the rows and col2 as the columns.

 More with quotes.
 In response to the Cs() function that adds quotes, Kwan Lowe touted the usefulness of noquote(), which strips quotes -- useful for importing certain types of data into R. noquote() is a base R function, aimed it making it easier to wrangle variables.

 Un-factoring factors.
 Another useful function: unfactor() in the varhandle package, which aims to detect the "real" class of an R data frame column of factors and then turn it into either numeric or character variables.

 Text searching.
 If you've been using regular expressions to search for text that starts or ends with a certain character string, there's an easier way. "startsWith() and endsWith() -- did I really not know these?" tweeted data scientist Jonathan Carroll.
 "That's it, I'm sitting down and reading through dox for every #rstats function."